 How can you make your offer more attractive?

-Keep it clean and professional.
-Avoid excessive contingencies, personal photos, or emotional language that could trigger fair housing concerns.
 Honestly, this is the best way to stand out without stepping over legal lines.
+Let your price and terms speak for themselves.

 What’s the biggest mistake buyers make with formal offers?

-Overloading the offer with too many contingencies or personal details.
 Sellers see right through it—and it can violate fair housing rules.
-Stick to the facts, keep it concise, and let your price and terms speak for themselves.
+Stick to the facts, keep it concise, and let your price and terms do the talking.

 Should you include a personal letter with your offer?